chris-vanderveen/obsidian-typst/README.md

 - [MiTex](https://github.com/mitex-rs/mitex) – a fast, lightweight LaTeX to Typst converter with **high compatibility**
 - [tex2typst](https://github.com/qwinsi/tex2typst) – a fast, lightweight bidirectional converter between TeX/LaTeX and Typst with **readable output**

-I'm grateful to the developers for making this plugin possible.
+I'm grateful to the developers for making this plugin possible!